Jemil-Patel/Order-Book-Simulation/README.md

     *   **PriceLevel**: `struct` containing a `std::list<Order>` to maintain strict FIFO order for time priority.
     *   **Order Location Cache**: `std::unordered_map<int, OrderLocation>`
         *   Provides O(1) average-case lookup for fast order cancellations by mapping an `orderId` to an iterator in the corresponding price level's list.

-*   **Concurrency**:
-    *   A global `std::mutex` protects the order book data structures from concurrent access.
-    *   A `std::condition_variable` is used to signal the matcher thread efficiently, ensuring it only wakes up when a new order has been added, avoiding busy-waiting.

 ## Approach to Realism